moderndatacompany/dataos.info/docs/resources/workflow/creating_a_workflow.md

 For detailed customization options and additional fields within the Resource Section, refer to the [Resource Configuration](../../resources.md).

-### **Configuring the Workflow Section**
+### **Configuring the Workflow-specific Section**

-The Workflow Section contains configurations specific to the Workflow resource.
+The Workflow-specific Section contains configurations specific to the Workflow resource.
 DataOS supports two types of workflows: scheduled and single-run workflows, each with its own YAML syntax.

 #### **Scheduled Workflow**